 Sonya has been writing about the grape and wine industry for Winetitles for more than 25 years.
 She first joined the company as a journalist for the Grapegrower & Winemaker, eventually working her way up to editor – a role she held for three years before leaving in 2003 to start a family.
 She was subsequently editor of the former Australian Viticulture and Wine Industry Journal magazines – sister publications of the Grapegrower & Winemaker – before the two publications were merged to become the Wine & Viticulture Journal in 2011.
 She returned to the editor’s chair of the Grapegrower & Winemaker from July 2018 to December 2019.
 Today, as well as being associate editor of the Grapegrower & Winemaker, Sonya also remains editor of the Wine & Viticulture Journal.

 During her time at Winetitles, Sonya has been responsible for keeping the wine industry informed about of the latest wine industry news, trends and research results in viticulture, winemaking and wine business, working closely with leading wine research institutions, industry experts and vineyard, winery and wine industry suppliers’ personnel.

 In 2014, Sonya was shortlisted for the Best Trade or Technical Wine Writer Award in the Wine Communicators of Australia’s Wine Communicator Awards.

 Samuel is a journalism graduate who, prior to graduating, kickstarted his journalism career working at an Adelaide Hills newspaper, interning with The Lead South Australia and hosting weekly radio shows with community radio stations across Adelaide.
 Samuel worked in the hospitality industry for over six years where he developed a broad knowledge and appreciation of wine and the industry that makes it.
-The wine industry is a new-found love for Samuel and is looking forward to making a splash at Winetitles Media writing for Grapegrower & Winemaker.
+The wine industry is a new-found love for Samuel and he is looking forward to making a splash at Winetitles Media writing for Grapegrower & Winemaker.

 The Grapegrower & Winemaker is assisted by a panel of highly-regarded industry personnel, who sit on the magazine’s Editorial Advisory Panel.